 The OFDT is the national referee or focal point for France within the European Information Network on Drugs and Drug Addiction (REITOX), coordinated by the European Monitoring Centre for Drugs and Drug Addiction (EMCDDA).
 This European agency of the European Commission (decentralised in Lisbon) is responsible for supplying objective, reliable and comparable information on drugs and drug addiction phenomena and their consequences at a European level (www.emcdda.europa.eu).

 The tasks of the Centre are carried out by a team of experts and researchers from different disciplines (statistics, demographics, epidemiology, economics, medicine, pharmacology, sociology) as well as administrative and technical staff.
-The Head of the OFDT is François Beck, named in 2014 by the Management Board.
+The Head of the OFDT is Guillaume Airagnes, named in 2023 by the Management Board.

-The Scientific Committee, chaired since 2012 by Bruno Falissard, advises and assists the Monitoring Centre; its members are scientists appointed in a personal capacity in view of their excellence in the areas falling within the scope of the OFDT’s missions.
+The Scientific Committee, chaired since 2022 by Fabien Jobard, advises and assists the Monitoring Centre; its members are scientists appointed in a personal capacity in view of their excellence in the areas falling within the scope of the OFDT’s missions.

-The Management Board is chaired by Katherine Cornier, who was elected in 2014.
+The General Assembly, former Management Board, is chaired by Christine d'Autume, who was elected in 2017.
 It brings together representatives of the French state from the various Ministries involved in some way in the fight against drugs and drug addiction and the Interministerial Mission for Combating Drugs and Addictive Behaviours (MILDECA).
 It also includes people working in the spheres of public and private law.
 The OFDT is mainly funded by public grants from the MILDECA and through European credits.